datnguyentin/Helmet_Detection/README.md

 ----------------------------------------------------

 ### 🌟 Architecture Details
-In this project, besides vanilla YOLOv8s we also implemented attention mechanisms with two different structure
+In this project, besides vanilla YOLOv8s we also implemented attention mechanisms with two different structure <br />
 ![2attentionpos](https://github.com/user-attachments/assets/445206b4-d87d-42f2-941e-cde30cf0d830)

+All the attention modules implemented in ultralytics/nn/modules/conv.py <br />
+Or can be found separately in attention_modules.py <br />

+All the customized models config can be found in ultralytics/cfg/models/v8 <br />

 ---------------------------------------------------
 ### ⚖ Results and Pretrained Weights